-- e.
+- Fraction offset: The fraction offset applied to the mean radius to shift the start of the distribution.
+This must be greater than or equal to zero, and less than 0.95. - d.
 If From file is selected, click Import and navigate to the file containing the required information and click Open.
 This file can be in .xls, .xlsx, .csv, or .txt formats.
-The file should consist of two columns with values where the first column contains radius data and the second contains number density data. - f.
-For all options, choose an Amount of phase: Volume percent or Volume fraction and then enter a number in the field. - g.
+The file should consist of two columns with values where the first column contains radius data and the second contains number density data. - e.
+For all options, choose an Amount of phase: Volume percent or Volume fraction and then enter a number in the field. - f.
 Once the Distribution is defined, click Generate.